 by Michael Kuo

-Cap: 4-9 cm in southeastern North America, 5-15 cm in the Pacific Northwest; convex or broadly conical, becoming broadly convex, broadly bell-shaped, or flat; slimy or sticky when fresh; smooth or wrinkled; bald or nearly so; bluish gray to purplish gray or nearly black.
+Cap: 5–10 cm across; convex or broadly conical, becoming broadly convex, broadly bell-shaped, or nearly flat; sticky when fresh; bald or nearly so; bluish gray to purplish gray or nearly black.

 Spore Print: Pink.